mayamalaviya/biking/README.md

 # biking
-This is the source code for biking.mayamalaviya.com
+This is the source code for a personal bike trip log.